Million Mile Clean branding by Will Kinchin at Will Works

 Where do you usually seek inspiration when crafting a brand’s message?

+We don’t seek inspiration–we listen out for it.
+Our ideas often spark from a good old chat.
+Every project kicks off with an immersion stage, diving deep into the client’s world with a Q&A that results in rambling, beautiful conversations.
 Next, we host a visual look-and-feel workshop, drawing from these conversations to explore the sector, competition, likes, dislikes, and potential directions.
 We dig deep, turning over every stone and following every twist and turn, asking more questions to uncover a unique core thought.
 This core thought shapes a creative strategy that inspires a visual and verbal language, communicating the heart of the brand, campaign, or in this case, movement.

 From there we research, play, experiment, and explore both in and out of the studio.
 We collaborate, chat more, make mistakes, make magic, make coffee.
 We take a walk, get lost, discover new paths, and see where the journey takes us.
 It’s an exhilarating, hectic yet wonderful part of our work that evolves with every project, allowing us to look far and wide and be fully immersed in the subject.